Wednesday, January 30, 2013

 Most economists think that Lehman Brothers bankruptcy was that dent that really triggered crisis.
 I would agree with that, but I am absolutely sure that crisis would have come anyway, even if Lehman Brothers survived.
 However, bankruptcies like this had a lot of impact on acceleration of the crisis which was already inevitable.
 Still one bankruptcy can cause a chain reaction and the result would be a lot of companies out of business and a huge number of people out of work.
 This is particularly felt when some giant company which employs thousands of people goes bankrupt.
 Consequences of this can be hard to predict.
 That’s why there was a question raised about necessity of reducing the size of this kind of companies, especially banks.
 If one company would split to a number of companies and bankruptcy of one would not necessarily influence bankruptcy of another, then the danger of massive bankruptcies could be avoided.
 Can you imagine what happens if a bank which is bigger than country’s annual GDP goes bankrupt?
 Terrible!
 Having this in mind some analysts coined a phrase ‘too big to fail’.
 They had in mind those mega banks and companies which lined up to get bailout money from governments and central banks.
 However, it means that these companies have good excuse to take tax payers’ money and dictate their rules to the governments of the world.
 Is that how capitalism supposed to work?
 I guess not.
 That’s why I think all governments should promote small and medium business.
 If small and medium business were strong there would never be a crisis like we saw in 2008.
 Now, when everything is ‘global and big’ sinking of one big guy causes a lot of trouble for everybody.
 We need less dependence on large corporations.
 It would decrease risk of global economic failure.

-Over optimistic analysis of the economic situation from expert analysts did not allow people to see coming crisis
+Over optimistic analysis of the economic situation from expert analysts did not allow people to see what was coming

 Most people rely on ‘expert’ analysts and acknowledged market gurus.
 People do not spend enough time to analyze the ongoing situation in economy.
 They simply trust that if ‘such and such’ economist said ‘this and that’, it is for sure.
 And what were the expert analysts doing just before crisis hit the global economy?
 They were painting a very bright picture of expanding economy, showing good statistical data from various market sectors and suggesting which stocks or commodities to buy.
 All the guys that were trying to warn us about the coming collapse were ridiculed and kept out of media.
 I think there is a psychological problem attached to the entire story.
 People want to hear only good news and that’s what the experts were doing.
 The experts were like musicians from the Titanic.
 They were playing music and amusing people till the very end.
 Do you want to hear only good news?
 What if bad news can save your wealth, business, savings and etc?
 We should learn to be both optimists and realists and see things as they are.
 You can turn your life wherever you want, but you are not at the wheel of global economy and being optimistic about it is quite dangerous.
 You cannot turn the wheel.
 So, you should know what to do about your ‘home economics’.
 And if you know what you are doing, then you can be very optimistic about it.